LadislavSopko/lsf/implementations/javascript/BENCHMARK_RESULTS.md

 3. **Decoding Performance:**
    - Standard LSFDecoder is slower than JSON.parse
    - UltraFastLSFParser significantly outperforms the standard decoder
+   - HyperFastLSFParser provides even better performance, especially for large datasets:
+     - ~20% faster than UltraFastLSFParser on small data
+     - ~72% faster than UltraFastLSFParser on large data
+   - Parser performance comparison:
      - UltraFastLSFParser is:
        - ~50% faster than the standard decoder on small data
        - ~66% faster than the standard decoder on medium data
        - ~68% faster than the standard decoder on large data
+     - HyperFastLSFParser is:
+       - ~63% faster than the standard decoder on small data
+       - ~57% faster than the standard decoder on medium data
+       - ~91% faster than the standard decoder on large data
-   - UltraFastLSFParser outperforms JSON.parse on large datasets
+   - HyperFastLSFParser outperforms JSON.parse by up to 8.5x on large datasets

 4. **Parser Factory Performance:**
    - The AUTO selection strategy performs as well as directly using the fast parser
+   - HyperFastLSFParser is ~55% faster than UltraFastLSFParser for large data
    - Fast parser is ~75% faster than the standard parser

 ## Detailed Results